-Use Table 77 to customize your captive portal.
+Use Table 81 to customize your captive portal.

 Setting Description Display Powered by Logo Display the Extreme Networks logo at the bottom of all of your portal web pages.
 Edit Message String Modify the message displayed to users on the menu bar of any registration or web access page.
 The default welcome message is "Welcome to the Enterprise Network's Registration Center."
 Edit Images Specify the image files used in the portal web pages.
 All image files must be defined here.
 Click the plus sign to add images.
-Once the image is added, click ∞ to preview the image.
+Once the image is added, click to preview the image.
 Once an image file is defined here, it is available for selection from the configuration drop-down lists.
 The drop-down menu for each image category displays all the images defined in the Images window.
 Note: You must add images to each portal separately.
 Images listed under the default portal are not available to other portals until you have added the image to each portal separately.
 Header Background Image.
-The background image displayed behind the header image at the top of all portal web pages.
-Header Image.
-The image displayed at the top of all portal Favorites Icon.
+The background image displayed behind the header image at the top of all portal web pages. • Header Image.
+The image displayed at the top of all portal web pages. • Favorites Icon.
 The image displayed as the Favorites icon in the web browser tabs. • Access Granted Image.
 The image displayed when the end user is granted access to the network either based on compliance with the network security policy or upon successful registration to the network.
 Access Denied Image.
 The image you would like displayed when the end user has been denied access to the network.
 Error Image.
-The image displayed when there is a communication error with the server.
-Busy Image.
+The image displayed when there is a communication error with the server. • Busy Image.
 The progress bar image displayed when the web page is busy processing a request.

-Table 77: Captive Portal Website Look and Feel Settings
+Table 81: Captive Portal Website Look and Feel Settings

-Setting Description Click on the Background or Text color box corresponding to each item to open the Choose Color window.
-Define the colors used in the portal web pages: Page - Define the background color and the color of all primary text on the web pages.
+Edit ColorsClick on the Background or Text color box corresponding to each item to open the Choose Color window.
+Define the colors used in the portal web pages:• Page - Define the background color and the color of all Frage Define the background color and the color of all primary text on the web pages.
 Header Background Color - Define the background color displayed behind the header image.
 Menu Bar - Define the background color and text color for the menu bar.
 Menu Bar Highlight - Define the background color and text color used for the menu bar highlights in the Administration pages.
 Footer - Define the background color and text color for the table column headers in the Administrative web pages.
 In-Progress - Define the background color and text color for task in-progress images.
-Hyperlink - Define the color used for hyperlinks on the web pages.
+Hyperlink - Define the color used for hyperlinks on the wel pages.
 Hyperlink Highlight - Define the color of a hyperlink when it is highlighted.
+Accent - Define the color used for accents on the web pages.